dvndrsn/allows/README.rst

-Easier mock configuration and assertions in Python using Rspec-like grammar!
+Easier mock configuration and assertions in Python using R-spec_-like grammar!

 .. code:: python